-No issue/ Minor Issue to be good practice identified issue t monitor address Comments 9.
+No issue/ good practice identified Minor issue to monitor Issue to be addressed Comments 9.
 Notwithstanding the above, does the audit committee regard the relationship between auditors and management as too close, such that the auditors may lack, or appear to lack, the required degree of objectivity?
-10. Have any other matters arisen or been notified to the audit committee which cast doubt on the independence of the auditors or individual members of the audit team (e.g. duration of audit)?
-Financial stability and risk pro The audit firm is in good financial health a 11.
-Are there any issues relating to the auditor's litigation record, regulatory/media reports or the auditor's transparency report (if prepared) that give rise to concerns about the financial position or reputation of the firm?
-The Audit quality The firm can demonstrate its commitment to deliver high audit quality through internal and external mechanisms and a positive attitude to audit quality management.
-12. Have the implications of a low/high audit fee on the scope and quality of the audit been considered?
+10. Have any other matters arisen or been notified to the audit committee which cast doubt on the independence of the auditors or individual members of the audit team (e.g. duration of audit)? ancial stability and risk profile of the audit firm audit firm is in good financial health and their reputation is s strong.
+11. Are there any issues relating to the auditor's litigation record, regulatory/media reports or the auditor's transparency report (if prepared) that give rise to concerns about the financial position or reputation of the firm?
+The lit quality firm can demonstrate its commitment to deliver high audit chanisms and a positive attitude to audit quality managemen nternal and exter nal 12.
+Have the implications of a low/high audit fee on the scope and quality of the audit been considered?
 Has the firm been challenged on the ability to deliver audit quality (if there is a low fee) or asked to justify a high fee?
 13. Did the auditor explain how audit quality is assured and monitored?
 14. Has the audit work on the organisation been subject to review by the auditor's quality review team or by any external organisation such as the body appointing the auditor or a regulator?
 If so, has the auditor shared the results of the review and any improvement actions with the audit committee?

-No issue/ Minor inor Issue to

-good issue to be Comments

-practice monitor addressed Comments

-identified

-Audit strateg ,

-The a udit strategy demonstrates a good understanding of trisks. the audited orga inisation, its bu siness model,

-strategy and sector.
-This is reflected in an appropriate aud lit approach 1

-15. Did the auditors communicate their

-13. strategy and audit plan for the audit to

-the audit committee, and did that

-communication include the following

-(where relevant)?

-a) terms of reference including an

-engagement letter(s) covering the

-statutory audit, wider scope audit (as

-appropriate) and an independence letter?

-Where a group structure exists

-b) a relationship chart summarising the

-key auditor-organisation/group

-relationships by division and function?

-c) relationship to any other auditor in the

-UK or overseas?

-d) the appointment of an engagement

-quality review partner who has not

-had any prior involvement with the organisation or group? e) the audit approach and scope? f) audit arrangements for other group entities (including confirmation of key roles and responsibilities)? g) audit arrangements in relation to service organisations supplying outsourced functions? h) the auditor's assessment of organisation or group treasury operations and the proposed audit arrangements? i) the level of audit materiality adopted for the audit (both group and subsidiary level) and justification for this amount?
+No issue/ good practice identified Minor issue to monitor Issue to be addressed Comments The it strategy audit strategy demonstrates a good understanding of the a regy and sector.
+This is reflected in an appropriate audit ap on, its business ı model, risks, 15.
+Did the auditors communicate their strategy and audit plan for the audit to the audit committee, and did that communication include the following (where relevant)? a) terms of reference including an engagement letter(s) covering the statutory audit, wider scope audit (as appropriate) and an independence letter?
+Where a group structure exists b) a relationship chart summarising the key auditor-organisation/group relationships by division and function? c) relationship to any other auditor in the UK or overseas? d) the appointment of an engagement quality review partner who has not had any prior involvement with the organisation or group? e) the audit approach and scope? f) audit arrangements for other group entities (including confirmation of key roles and responsibilities)? g) audit arrangements in relation to service organisations supplying outsourced functions? h) the auditor's assessment of organisation or group treasury operations and the proposed audit arrangements? i) the level of audit materiality adopted for the audit (both group and subsidiary level) and justification for this amount?